CodeBlueJay/py-textadventure/README.md

-Text Adventure made with python, by HyunjunKimchi (Who did most of the work) 50 thousand lashings to HyunJun who is a FREELOADER and is doing ABSOLUTELY NOTHING
+Text Adventure made with python, by CodeBlueJay (Who did ALL of the work) 50 thousand lashings to HyunJun who is a FREELOADER and is doing ABSOLUTELY NOTHING
 ```py
 return "CodeBlueJay is cool"